ham899/calorie-burn-prediction/README.md

 ---

+## Data
+The data included in this repository is the **original dataset** from which the competition data was synthetically derived.
+This dataset is licensed under **CC0: Public Domain**.

+---

 ## Project Summary

 I explored multiple machine learning models — including **Random Forest**, **XGBoost**, and **MLPRegressor** — and ultimately built an **ensemble model** using `VotingRegressor` that outperformed all individual models.